gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 - Check if the site or starter is built with Gatsby
 - Links — check if the links are working and accessible
 - Tags — ensure the tags match existing tags
 - Featured Status — new sites should not be marked as featured.
-Featured sites are occasionally updated by a member of the Gatsby team
+Featured sites are occasionally updated by a member of the Gatsby team.

 #### Blog posts